domoritz/tvcg-journal-typst/lib.typ

 #let mono-font = ("Liberation Mono") // LaTeX uses txtt

 // This function gets your whole document as its `body` and formats
-// it as an article in the style of the TVCG.
+// it as a TVCG journal article.
-#let tvcg(
+#let journal(
   // The paper's title.
   title: [Paper Title],